| A PERONAL MEMOIR OF

 store windows of Jewish-owned shops, looting mobs, and even burning

-rang signaling the beginning of classes, but no teachers were in sight
+signaling the beginning of classes, but no teachers were in sight either

-That had never happened before.
-I don’t remember anymore how long it
+never happened before.
+I don’t remember anymore how long it took for the

-took for the teachers to emerge from the teacher’s conference room
+teachers to emerge from the teacher’s conference room finally opened and

 |